iangorse/fridge-mon/README.md

 # fridge-mon

 ### What is it?
-Simple sends me a notification email when my non-smart fridge turns off!
+Simply sends me a notification email when my non-smart fridge turns off!

 ### Background
 The property where I live in has a really poor power outlets.
 So much that the only outlet available to plug in my fridge freezer is